stashed/docs/docs/guides/latest/platforms/aks.md

 ### Prepare Backend

 We are going to store our backed up data into an [Azure Blob Container](https://azure.microsoft.com/en-us/services/storage/blobs/).
-At first, we need to create a secret with the access credentials to our Azure blob.
+At first, we need to create a secret with the access credentials to our Azure blob storage account.
 Then, we have to create a `Repository` crd that will hold the information about our backend storage.
-If you want to use a different backend, please read the respective backend configuration doc from [here](https://appscode.com/products/stash/0.8.3/guides/backends/overview/).
+If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/latest/backends/overview.md).

 **Create Secret:**